 We invite you to join our Private Facebook Group and see if it’s not the key you have been missing.

-- In a medium-sized bowl combine the coconut flour and the almond flour and salt.
-Note if making the nut-free option use sunflower seed flour in place of the almond flour and set aside.
+- In a medium-sized bowl, combine the coconut flour, almond flour, and salt.
+Note if making the nut-free option, use sunflower seed flour in place of almond flour and set it aside.

 - Melt the unsalted butter and set aside.

 - To the dry ingredients, add the melted butter and combine quickly.